-São Tomé and the harmattan winds
+São Tomé climate - the harmattan winds

 The Harmattan winds play a crucial role in shaping the climate of the Gulf of Guinea.
 Their influence ranges from reduced rainfall and cooler temperatures to decreased visibility and health considerations.
 By understanding the impact of these winds, we gain a deeper appreciation for the complex dynamics of the region's climate.